Louisa Masset.

 the condemned cell where she spent Christmas and New Year 1900 guarded around

-the clock by pairs of female warders.
+the clock by pairs of matrons as female warders were called.

 Execution.